CAB By Laws adopted on 18 June, 2011 and amended on 29 April, 2017

 Section 5.1 : Authority of EC.
 In its management of the affairs of the Association, EC shall possess and may exercise all of the powers and authority granted to the Association by law and by the Articles of Incorporation, subject however to the limitations set forth in these Articles.

 EC will be responsible for day-to-day operation of the Association and will report its activities to BOT from time to time, as specified in Section 4.1.2.

 Section 5.3 : Terms of Office.
 Each individual EC member, with the exception of President shall serve for a term of 2 years and may be re-elected for any number of terms.
-President may not run for election for 2 consecutive term of 2 years.
+Sitting President may not run for election for 2 consecutive term of 2 years.
 However, the sitting President and all the past presidents are eligible to run for the post of President for a 2nd non consecutive term.